Benefits of international trade

 Competition, innovation and technology transfer

-International competition encourages companies to innovateto improve quality and reduce costs in order to remain successful in the global market.
+International competition encourages companies to innovate, improve quality and reduce costs to remain successful in the global market.

-Furthermore, technology transfer between countries promotes the adoption of new practices and tools, strengthening productive capacity.
+Furthermore, technology transfer between countries drives the adoption of new practices and tools, strengthening productive capacity.

 These dynamics generate a continuous cycle of improvement that benefits producers and consumers in all regions involved.